cscannell-inacloud/Microsoft-Teams-Docs/teams/deeplinks.md

 For every tab, Microsoft Teams adds a 'Copy link to tab' menu action.
 This generates a deep link that points to this tab, which users can share.

 You can also enable team members to create and share links to items _within_ your tab - such as an individual task within a tab that contains a task list.
 When clicked, the link will navigate to your tab, which focuses on the specific item.
 To implement this, you add a 'copy link' action to each item, in whatever way best suits your UI.
-When clicked, you call `shareDeepLink()` that displays a dialog containing a link that the user can copy to the clipboard.
-When you make this call, you also pass in an ID for your item, which you get back in the [context](usercontext.md) when the link is followed and your tab is reloaded.
+When the user takes this action, you call `shareDeepLink()` that displays a dialog containing a link that the user can copy to the clipboard.
+When you make this call, you also pass in an ID for your item, which you get back in the [context](getusercontext.md) when the link is followed and your tab is reloaded.

 Further, you can generate deeplinks programmatically, using the format specified below.
 You may want to use these in [bot](bots.md) and [connector](connectors.md) messages that inform users about changes to your tab, or to items within it.

->**Note:** Deep links only work properly if the tab was configured using the v0.4 library and thus has an entity id.
-Deep links to tabs without entity ids will still navigate to the tab but not be able to provide the sub-entity id to the tab.
+>**Note:** Deep links only work properly if the tab was configured using the v0.4 library and thus has an entity ID.
+Deep links to tabs without entity IDs will still navigate to the tab but not be able to provide the sub-entity ID to the tab.

-## Showing a dialog with a deep link to an item within your tab
+## Showing a dialog that contains a deep link to an item within your tab

 To show a dialog that contains a deep link to an item within your tab, call: `microsoftTeams.shareDeepLink({ subEntityId: <subEntityId>, subEntityLabel: <subEntityLabel>, subEntityWebUrl: <subEntityWebUrl> })`